Particular/NServiceBus.AmazonSQS/README.md

  * Queues for a given test run are easily searchable by prefix in the SQS portal
  * The discriminator and qualifier at the end of the queue name are not interfered with
  * Queue names fit the 80 character limit imposed by SQS

+### Stable infrastructure requirement

+Some tests require a stable infrastructure.
+Those tests depend on a `NServiceBus_AmazonSQS_AT_CustomFixedNamePrefix` environment variable specifying a custom prefix to use to identify the stable infrastructure.
+The value can be anything unique, it's importsant is doesn't contain any space or dash character.
+If the required stable infrastructure doesn't exist, it'll be created at the first test run.

 ## Cleanup scheduled task